molliemarie/D3Workshops/2019-3-6_D3Bar/README.md

     [Chicago Data Viz Community Slack Invite](bit.ly/ChiDataVizSlackInvite)

 ## Agenda:
+1) What is d3.js?

-1) Build a simple bar plot three ways.
+2) Build a simple bar plot three ways.
     - using HTML
     - using d3.js
     - using d3.js with data joins
-2) Build a full bar plot of Chicago Crime Data, complete with interactions
+3) Build a full bar plot of Chicago Crime Data, complete with interactions

 # Build a bar plot three different ways: